Election bills are likely to head to the Ohio House floor - NewsBreak

 The bill also seeks to eliminate early voting the Monday before Election Day — instead dispersing those hours throughout the week before the elections.
 It further prevents the Secretary of State from sending unsolicited absentee ballot request forms to voters’ residences, something Frank LaRose’s office did for the November election.

 Opponents of the bill criticize its legislative supporters, arguing that Republicans are rushing it through the lame-duck session without enough consideration and without the “good” parts of the bill.
-Seitz, however, said the bill doesn’t only place restrictions on voting — it expands some voter access, too.Ohio’s top school board preparing vote on anti-LGBTQ resolution
+Seitz, however, said the bill doesn’t only place restrictions on voting — it expands some voter access, too.How the Respect for Marriage Act will affect Ohio

 “Our bill also includes a process for online applications for absentee ballots,” Seitz said.
 “Which I think is a major step forward.”